englekk/handbook-docs/Fuse/02 - Hello UX Markup.md

 * Status bars will behave differently across platforms
 * `TextInput` is a higher-level control and will by default not be rendered since it relies on native platform controls.
 Either define your own style for this or use a @(BasicTheme) instead.

-The `Basic` theme ships with Fuse and gives controls a look and feel inspired by material design.
-This can be useful when you want a starting point for UIs that are supposed to look the same on all platforms.

 The main benefits of working with `Basic` theme are: